Simulator

 This Tool assumes that the confederation gathers evidence on the WTS at three different times.
 The first time is to find out the size, connectivity, and assets of the current, undisturbed WTS.
 The confederation quietly watches the network for several weeks and at the end of that period, observes its size and connectivity again.
 Then, the confederation recommends to law enforcement those WTS players to detain, surveil, and interdict.
 Finally, some weeks after these arrests, the confederation gathers information on the size and connectivity of the recovering WTS.
 Call these three time points, t1, t2, and t3.

 The file tigerintel.txt contains predictions of those players in the WTS who are predicted to move into leadership roles (called Rising Stars); and the resiliency of the WTS (a measure of how fast the syndicate's functionality can recover from a series of player removals).
 All of these terms are discussed in Haas and Ferreira (2015).
+The mathematical forms of the Rising Stars and resiliency algorithms are at Environmental Management submission

 Data sets used to statistically fit the simulator's parameters